openvinotoolkit/openvino/docs/OV_Runtime_UG/preprocessing_overview.md

 ### Integrating Steps into a Model

-Model can be finally built, once the preprocessing steps have been finished.
-It is possible to print `PrePostProcessor` configuration on screen for debugging purposes:
+Once the preprocessing steps have been finished the model can be finally built.
+It is possible to display `PrePostProcessor` configuration for debugging purposes:

 @sphinxtabset